-Our goal with any claim is to help restore your child to the position they were in before the accident, or as close to that position as possible.
-There is no ‘one size fits all’ approach to child injury claims, particularly as with more serious injuries it may take some time for the full impact of the accident to become clear.
+Our goal with any claim is to help to restore your child to the position they were in before the accident, or as close to that position as possible.
+There is no ‘one size fits all’ approach to child accident claims, particularly with more serious injuries, as it may take some time for the full impact of the accident to become clear.

 A claim doesn’t just ensure that the child receives compensation for injuries, or financial assistance with costly medical expenses.
 It can also take into account a range of other issues, such as:

 - Time parents/family members have taken off work

 We have a successful track record of winning compensation in serious child personal injury cases.
 When you work with us, you will receive clear and understandable legal advice as we aim to provide you with the best possible chance of being awarded compensation for your child’s injuries.
 Our solicitors have built a strong reputation by consistently securing compensation for our clients with hard work and legal expertise.